Stoke St. Milborough: St. Milburga and St. Milburga's Well

 St. Milburga was a Benedictine abbess who received the veil from St. Theodore of Canterbury.
 Her father was the King of Mercia and she was a sister of Saints Mildred of Thanet and Mildgytha.
 She was the abbess of Wenlock Abbey in Shropshire.
 She is supposed to have had remarkable abilities, such as levitation and power over birds.
 Her feast day is the 23rd of February.

+According to legend, St. Milburga, after being chased by her enemies for two days, fell and hit her head on a stone.
+As there was no water that she could bathe the wound in, she commanded her horse to strike a rock, from which water suddenly gushed forth, thus creating the well.
+It is said that there was originally a stone near to the well that was stained with the saint's blood.

 St. Milburga's (or St. Milburgha's) Well is a spring with an old stone basin, on the east side of Stoke village.
 It was first mentioned in 1321.
 It later became a clothes-washing place.
 Stories of its miraculous origin were recorded in the mid-19th century.
 The water was said to be good for sore eyes.
 It was covered and altered in 1873 and 1906 and by 1945 its water was piped to six houses.